 Explore South Carolina through StudySC!
 Learn about your community, South Carolina history, and the people who have made a significant impact on the state and the world.

-The origin of the name Newberry is unknown.
-The county was formed in 1785 as a part of the Ninety Six District.
+The origin of Fairfield's name is not known, but local legend attributes it to a remark by Lord Cornwallis about the "fair fields" of the area.
+The county was formed in 1785 as a part of the Camden District.

 Barbecue was designated as the official State Picnic Cuisine by Act Number 231 of 2014.
 Each region of South Carolina has a unique way of preparing and cooking barbecue that can be explored through South Carolina's "BBQ Trail."

 (noun) - a construction of wet clay or sand spread over a weave of branches and twigs to form a wall, barrier, fence, or roof